-NoMachine treats multi-core processors as having multiple processors on one dye.
-Therefore, a dual-core processor chip is essentially 2 processing CPU's on a single dye.
+NoMachine treats multi-core processors as having multiple processors on one die.
+Therefore, a dual-core processor chip is essentially 2 processing CPU's on a single die.
 For NoMachine licensing purposes this is treated as a 2 CPU subscription license.
-In the instance of a quad-core processor, NoMachine would price this as 4 full processing CPU's since 4 distinct processors exist on one dye.
+In the instance of a quad-core processor, NoMachine would price this as 4 full processing CPU's since 4 distinct processors exist on one die.
 This would require a license for 4 CPU.

-The following products do not calculate the CPU x cores of the hardware in place: Workstation, Small Business Server, Enterprise Desktop.
+The following products are not licensed per core(s) on the server host: Workstation, Small Business Server, Enterprise Desktop.

 Dual Core Processors

-A Dual Core processor has two physical processors embedded in a single dye sharing a single bus.
+A Dual Core processor has two physical processors embedded in a single die sharing a single bus.
 Although the bus is shared, the CPU has in fact two physical processors.
 As such, a server having a single Dual-Core processor has two physical processors, and therefore requires one license for 1-2 CPU.
-When a server has two Dual Core processors (which yields four physical processors), a single license for 4 CPU is required.
+When a server has two Dual Core processors (which yields four cores), a single license for 4 CPU is required.

 Multi Core Processors

 Current and future multi-core processers that have more than two cores (e.g. 4, 8, 16 and beyond) require a license that supports the total number of physical cores in the server.
-For example, a server with two quad core processors (equating to eight) will require an 8 CPU license.
+For example, a server with two quad core processors (equating to eight cores) will require an 8 CPU license.